6 R programming

 There are probably as many ideas about what good code is as there are programmers.
 Some prefer readable code; others prefer concise code.
 Some prefer to work with separate functions for each task, while others would rather continue to combine a few basic functions in new ways.
 Regardless of what you consider to be good code, there are a few objective measures that can be used to assess the quality of your code.
 In addition to writing code that works and is bug-free, you’d like your code to be:

-• Memory efficient: meaning that it uses as little of your computer’s memory as possible.
-Software running on your computer uses its memory - its RAM - to store data.
+- Memory efficient: meaning that it uses as little of your computer’s memory as possible.
+Software running on your computer uses its memory – its RAM – to store data.
 If you’re not careful with RAM, you may end up with a full memory and a sluggish or frozen computer.
-Memory efficiency is critical if you’re working with big datasets, that take up a lot of RAM to begin with.
+Memory efficiency is critical if you’re working with big datasets that take up a lot of RAM to begin with.

 In this section we’ll have a look at how you can measure the speed and memory efficiency of R functions.
 A caveat is that while speed and memory efficiency are important, the most important thing is to come up with a solution that works in the first place.
 You should almost always start by solving a problem, and then worry about speed and memory efficiency, not the other way around.
-The reasons for this is that efficient code often is more difficult to write, read, and debug, which can slow down the process of writing it considerably.
+The reason for this is that efficient code often is more difficult to write, read, and debug, which can slow down the process of writing it considerably.

-Note also, that speed and memory usage is system dependent - the clock frequency and architecture of your processor and speed and size of your RAM will affect how your code performs, as will what operating system you use and what other programs you are running at the same time.
+Note also that speed and memory usage is system-dependent.
+The clock frequency and architecture of your processor and speed and size of your RAM will affect how your code performs, as will what operating system you use and what other programs you are running at the same time.
 That means that if you wish to compare how two functions perform, you need to compare them on the same system under the same conditions.

 As a side note, a great way to speed up functions that use either loops or functionals is parallelisation.
-We cover that topic in Section 10.2.
+We cover that topic in Section 12.2.

 6.6.1 Timing functions

-To measure how long a piece of code takes to run, we can use system.time as follows:
+To measure how long a piece of code takes to run, we can use system.time

 rtime <- system.time({